 Grant award announcements and program information are made at the Walton County Partnership for Families, Children and Youth monthly meeting and the WCSD Board meeting.
 The Walton County Community Partnership Collaborative (Family Connections) will list the 21st Century Community Learning Center centers as a resource in all their publications and on their website, and a monthly update will be given at the Partnership meetings where members are made aware of the program and asked to encourage families to participate.
 This meeting has parents, community stakeholders, approximately 40 community organizations and all 21st Century Community Learning Center partners as participating members.
 The Project Director also reports results to the Advisory Council and school board.
 Newspaper articles will keep the community informed about activities and successes.
 The Advisory Council will make recommendations and the final report will be released to the stakeholders; school personnel, 21st Century Community Learning Center staff, parents and partners.
 Copies of reports will be made available to the public at each school office.
 The Project Director is responsible for ensuring information is disseminated.
-All attempts will be informed about program services through newsletters (in students' primary language), fliers, school marquees, special mailings, the school's phone tree, district and school web pages, and other communications from the Project Director, Site Coordinators, and school administrations.
+All attempts will be made to communicate with families in students' primary language.
+Students and parents and other stakeholders will be informed about program services through newsletters (in students' primary language), fliers, school marquees, special mailings, the school's phone tree, district and school web pages, and other communications from the Project Director, Site Coordinators, and school administrations.